 The best drives managed 2.5PB of writes.
 It’s fair to say endurance for all but the most extreme workload is no longer an issue.

 SLC, MLC, and TLC memory

-2-bit MLC memory is currently the most popular kind used in consumer SSDs.
-Each cell holds two values, with four binary states (00, 01, 10 and 11), so the cell needs to be sensitive to four voltages.
+2-bit MLC (Multi-Level Cell) memory is currently the most popular kind used in consumer SSDs.
+Each cell holds two bits, with four binary states (00, 01, 10 and 11), so the cell needs to be sensitive to four voltages.
 The same amount of flash memory provides double the amount of space as SLC, so less is needed and the SSD is more affordable.

 As we’ve found from testing some SSDs, manufacturers are using tricks to mitigate these negative effects with TLC flash memory, so prices can continue falling without impacting performance.
 These days, we're seeing increasing numbers of TLC SSDs, particularly in the budget sector, and performance has reached the point where they're generally an acceptable compromise.

 Whenever you read about an SSD or look at a review, the first figure you’ll usually see is a headline-grabbing transfer rate.
 Imagine read and write speeds up to 550MB/sec, or even faster in the case of PCIe SSDs.
 These numbers always look really impressive, and it typically represents the best-case performance you'll see from a drive.
 It usually means doing large sequential file transfers, which means all the blocks are laid out one after the other and caching and other advantages are at their peak.

 In the real world, most software applications deal with both large and small files, and at times a program might be waiting for input before it carries on, so you’ll rarely get the maximum sequential speed of your SSD.
 You might see these speeds when reading or writing a large 10GB movie file, but things will be a lot slower when copying a folder full of 10,000 jpeg images, HTML documents, or even a game directory.